anisbet/pipe/Readme.md

                   can be entered as a reset value to start incrementing again.
                   Example: -2c0:0,1 would output 0, 1, 0, 1, 0, ...
  -3{c0[:n],c1,...cn}: Increment the value stored in given column(s) by a given step.
-                  Like '-1', but you can specify a given step value like '-2'.
+                  Like -1, but you can specify a given step value like -2.
                   '10' '-1c0:-2' => 8.
 An invalid increment value will fail silently unless
-                  '-D' is used.
+                  -D is used.
  -4{c0,c1,...cn}: Compute difference between value in previous column.
 If the values in the
                   line above are numerical the previous line is subtracted from the current line.
-                  If the '-R' switch is used the current line is subtracted from the previous line.
+                  If the -R switch is used the current line is subtracted from the previous line.
  -5             : Modifier used with -[g|X|Y]'any:{regex}', outputs all the values that match the regular
                   expression to STDERR.
  -6{cn:[char]}  : Displays histogram of columns' numeric value.
 '5' '-6c0:*' => '*****'.
                   If the column doesn't contain a whole number pipe.pl will issue an error and exit.
- -7{nth-match}  : Return after 'n'th line match of a search.
-See '-g', '-G', '-X', '-Y'.
+ -7{nth-match}  : Return after 'n'th line match of a search is output.
+See -g, -G, -X, -Y, -C.
  -a{c0,c1,...cn}: Sum the non-empty values in given column(s).
  -A             : Modifier that outputs the number of key matches from dedup.
                   The end result is output similar to 'sort | uniq -c' ie: ' 4 1|2|3'